Old Glasgow Pubs.co.uk

 Mrs Campbell 1893.

-There has been a pub on this site since at least 1875, occupied by landlord James McMillan.
+There has been a pub on this site since 1880, occupied by landlord James Hunter.
 In 1887 Marcus C Campbell took over the pub, he continued as licensee until his wife took over the running of the business.
 She introduced a luncheon room at the rear of the premises which proved to be quite successful.
-Mr & Mrs Cambell were aided by their two sons who worked hard behind the bar during busy times and on summer holidays.
+Mr & Mrs Campbell were aided by their two sons who worked hard behind the bar during busy times and on summer holidays.

 The Menu.....